Colorectal Cancer: Tests

 Barium Enema Screening for Colon Cancer

-A barium enema is often used along with a sigmoidoscopy to screen for colon cancer.
+A barium enema is infrequently used with the increasing use of endoscopy and CT to screen for colon cancer.
 Learn about the procedure and what to expect during and after the test.

 Barium Enema Screening for Colon Cancer